Genez-io/deployapps-landing-page/content/posts/metamask-genezio-login.md

 ## Backend overview

-The backend side is composed of a genezio class called `BackendService` which has only one method `hello` that can be called only by authenticated users.
+The backend side is composed of a DeployApps class called `BackendService` which has only one method `hello` that can be called only by authenticated users.
 When a request is received, the `@GenezioAuth` middleware will check if the user is authenticated and if it is, it will populate the `context.user` property with information about the user that initiated the request.
 If the client that performed the request is not authenticated, an error will be returned.